sabeydeedaya/docs/src/pages/organic-search/spotlight.md

     branchUniversalObject.addMetadataKey("property1", value: "blue")
     branchUniversalObject.addMetadataKey("property2", value: "red")

-    // important to set this flag to true branchUniversalObject.publiclyIndex = true
+    // Set this to true if you'd like the content to be publicly searchable through Google and Apple search: branchUniversalObject.publiclyIndex = true

-    branchUniversalObject.locallyIndex = true
+    // Important!
+Set this flag to true for local spotlight indexing: branchUniversalObject.locallyIndex = true

+...

+    // Next, register the content view, perhaps in your `viewDidAppear` method: branchUniversalObject.registerView()
     ```

 - *Objective C*

     ```obj-c
+    // Describe your content with a BranchUniversalObject:
     BranchUniversalObject *branchUniversalObject = [[BranchUniversalObject alloc] initWithCanonicalIdentifier:@"item/12345"];
     branchUniversalObject.title = @"My Content Title";
     branchUniversalObject.contentDescription = @"My Content Description";